 \subsubsection{Ablation study}

-At the end of our evaluation, we commit an ablation study of QPET design components, separately validating how different strategies described in Algorithm~\ref{alg:point-wise}, ~\ref{alg:regional}, and ~\ref{alg:globaltune} contribute to the performance of QPET.
+At the end of our evaluation, we conduct an ablation study of QPET design components, separately validating how different strategies described in Algorithm~\ref{alg:point-wise}, ~\ref{alg:regional}, and ~\ref{alg:globaltune} contribute to the performance of QPET.

-On bounding the error of $Q(x)=x^3$, Figure~\ref{fig:evaluation-bq-abla} (a) and (b) compare QPET to its derivation QPET-A, which uses the analytical solution of inequality $\left|(\epsilon_i+x_i)^3-x_i^3\right| \leq \tau$ instead of Algorithm~\ref{alg:point-wise} to determine the point-wise error bound $\epsilon_0$ for $x_0$.
-On the Nyx dataset, QPET achieves the same compression ratio as QPET-A (almost overlapped curves of QPET and QPET-A), meaning that Algorithm~\ref{alg:point-wise} performed well to replace analytic solutions.
-On the hurricane dataset, QPET also did good jobs for SZ3/HPEZ, but SPERR-QPET-A provides better CR than SPERR-QPET, indicating that Algorithm~\ref{alg:point-wise} is not optimized for SPERR.
-The reasons are two-fold: (1) Hurricane datasets contain several close-to-zero data fields, for which Algorithm~\ref{alg:point-wise} is inaccurate with $Q(x)=x^3$; (2) SPERR doesn't support point-wise data encoding accuracy, which explains the divergent performances between SZ3/HPEZ-QPET and SPERR-QPET.
-In future works, we would like to customize the implementation of SPERR-QPET to support point-wise data accuracy.
+On bounding the error of $Q(x)=x^3$, Figure~\ref{fig:evaluation-bq-abla} (a) and (b) compare QPET to its derivation QPET-A, which uses the analytical solution of the inequality $\left|(\epsilon_i+x_i)^3-x_i^3\right| \leq \tau$ instead of Algorithm~\ref{alg:point-wise} to determine the point-wise error bound $\epsilon_0$ for $x_0$.
+On both datasets, QPET achieves the same compression ratio as QPET-A, indicating that Algorithm~\ref{alg:point-wise} performs well in replacing analytic solutions.
+This fact indicates that the mechanism of QPET has worked well in determining the compression error bounds.

 Next, we investigate the impact of Throrem~\ref{theo:4} and the parameter $c$ by evaluating SPERR-QPET on the SCALE-LetKF with the QoI of the average of $x^2$ on 4$\times$4$\times$4 data blocks with different configurations.
 Under $c=0$, SPERR-QPET deactivates Theorem~\ref{theo:4}, and larger $c$ brings large error bound estimations from Throrem~\ref{theo:4}.
 Figure~\ref{fig:evaluation-bq-abla} (c) illustrates the corresponding results.
 Higher $c$ does improve compression by proposing higher and still trustworthy estimations of point-wise error bounds.
-As the improvement of compression ratios becomes minor when $c$ arrives at 3.0, we selected this value as the default in SPERR-QPET.
+As the improvement in compression ratios becomes minor when $c$ reaches 3.0, we selected this value as the default in SPERR-QPET.